Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 Digital signatures provide message authenticity and integrity guarantees.

-_The next two lectures are dedicated to digital signatures, this is strictly an intro._
+_The next two lessons are dedicated to digital signatures, this is strictly an intro._

 ---